 And I wanted to write an historical novel about Marco Polo’s granddaughter traveling the Silk Road west between the years 1322 and 1327.
 Again, zero interest.
 ‘We don’t want to have to re-invent the Stabenow brand.’
 A direct quote.

-I tried my hand at uploading seven of my OOP titles to Kindle with $25 covers I bought from an indie artist, but the uploading of books to Kindle wasn’t a perfect process, that about halfway through the text turned to gobbledygook.
+I tried my hand at uploading seven of my OOP titles to Kindle with $25 covers I bought from an indie artist, but the uploading of books to Kindle wasn’t a perfect process, that about halfway through the text turned it to gobbledygook.
 My own fault, as I’d only gone in about thirty pages on each book to see if all was well.
 A Danamaniac alerted me and I took all seven books down that day and left them down.
 I didn’t want to divert any more time from the writing, and quality publishing takes a lot of time.

 I’d been bemoaning all this to Scott Gere, a web designer who has been my webmaster ever since I’ve had a website, and one day he interrupted me in mid-moan.
 “You write.
 I’ll do the grunt work.”